 Learn more about the Northcoast Regional Land Trust and the work they do in your community.
 Get out on the land - hike, paddle and explore!

-Put on some sturdy footwear and join the Northcoast Regional Land Trust for a walk through the meadows, wetlands, and estuary of the Freshwater Farms Reserve.
+Put on some sturdy footwear and join the Northcoast Regional Land Trust for a walk through the meadows, wetlands, and estuary of the Freshwater Farms Reserve and our Martin Slough property.
 Learn about the natural history of the bottomlands, and about the historic and current land use practices around the bay.
 Each walk features a special guest presenter covering a specific topic.
 Families are encouraged.
 Walk is approximately one mile over uneven terrain.
 Rain or Shine - dress appropriate for weather conditions.
 There can be standing water and saturated wetland soils, so rubber boots are recommended.
 Portable restrooms are available.
-FREE.
 No RSVP necessary, unless otherwise indicated.